15 Breakthrough Roles of Famous Actors

 10. Julia Roberts (Pretty Woman)

-Even before she became a global superstar with ‘Pretty Woman’ she already had been a part of popular films like ‘Mystic Pizza’ and ‘Steel Magnolias’ but with Garry Marshall’s ‘Pretty Woman’ she became a pop culture icon.
+Even before she became a global superstar with ‘Pretty Woman’ she had already been a part of popular films like ‘Mystic Pizza’ and ‘Steel Magnolias’ but with Garry Marshall’s ‘Pretty Woman’ she became a pop culture icon.
 All her charming qualities; be it her wide eyed smile or her joie de vivre personality were aptly utilized in the film and her easy chemistry with Richard Gere was the USP of the film.
-Some of the best moments of the film are when she hops around high end New York boutiques trying on new outfits and the song ‘Oh, Pretty Woman’ sung by Roy Orbison plays in the background.
+Some of the best moments of the film are when she hops around high-end New York boutiques trying on new outfits and the song ‘Oh, Pretty Woman’ sung by Roy Orbison plays in the background.
 The film is unapologetically romantic, stylish and borderline cheesy but if you take Ms. Roberts out of it, it simply doesn’t work.
 No one could have played the role of Vivian Ward, a hustler on Hollywood Boulevard, better than her.

 9. Hugh Grant (Four Weddings and a Funeral)